obynio/kanji/content/posts/blog.md

 The CI/CD setup is the final touch to all this setup.
 Luckily, Hugo made the deployment process painless.
 As all my projects are hosted on Github, I needed a CI/CD pipeline to deploy my blog automatically.
 There are plenty of them like Travis or CircleCI, however they are not open-source and can not be self-hosted.

+![Old blog preview](/img/blog/drone.jpg)

-Finally, I opted for [Drone CI](https://drone.io/), written in Go, open-source and it can be self-hosted.
+Finally, I opted for [Drone CI](https://drone.io/), written in Go, open-source and self-hosted.
 Pipelines can be configured using a simple `.drone.yml` file and they are executed inside containers and isolated from the host machine.
 On top of that, it supports popular Git platforms such as Github or Bibucket.
 On the down side, this platform lacks of fonctionnalies compared to popular alternatives such as Jenkins but does the job quite well for personnal projects.
 And there is a Hugo plugin !

-![Old blog preview](/img/blog/drone.jpg)

 # Final words

 If you wish to just host a basic blog on your server, just head over static website generators.
 They are faster than regular dynamically rendered websites and much easier to install and deploy.
-Feel free to take a look at [the sources](https://github.com/obynio/kanji).1
+Feel free to take a look at [the sources](https://github.com/obynio/kanji).